-Management estimates that as a percentage of revenue depreciation and amortization of property and equipment will increase significantly in the future.
-The most significant factor that will cause an increase in the percentage is increased software amortization related to improvements in the Company's information systems.
-During the first half of 2001, the Company expects to place in service its new proprietary operating system, a purchased logistics package and various web applications.
-Additionally, the Company has accelerated depreciation due to a change in estimated useful lives of various assets to be replaced by this new operating system.
-This change in estimate will result in additional depreciation of approximately \$0.9 million in the first quarter of 2001.
-Additional factors that could cause an increase in the percentage are increased depreciation expense if the Company decided to purchase rather than lease a greater proportion of assets or accelerating depreciation due to changes in useful lives of existing assets.
+Management estimates that depreciation and amortization of property and equipment will increase in the future.
+The most significant factor that will cause an increase in depreciation and amortization expense is increased software amortization related to improvements in the Company's information systems.
+During 2001, the Company placed in service its proprietary operating system, an operational accounting system, and other related applications.
+Additional factors that could cause an increase in depreciation expense include, but are not limited to, if the Company decided to purchase rather than lease a greater proportion of assets or accelerating depreciation due to changes in useful lives of existing assets.